Ezequiel92/experimental_data/README.md

     <h1>🔭 Experimental data</h1>
 </div>

-Experimental measurements to check against the simulations.
+Experimental measurements in computer readable formats, to use as checks against simulations.

 ## Sources